How Customers Choose a Contractor Online

 How to Win the Decision

 Show up on Google.
 A website with local SEO is your entry point.
+Without it, you don't exist to the majority of potential customers.

 The Bottom Line

-Customers don’t pick the best contractor.
-They pick the contractor who looks the best online.
+The good news: looking good online isn't complicated.
 A professional website, strong reviews, and a clear way to get in touch.
-That’s what it takes.
+That's what it takes.

 $97/month.
 No contracts.
 Everything included.